MarchesiGabriele/gpu_matrix_inversion/README.md

 - You can now utilize the inverse_object to utilize the library functions.
 As you can see from the .h file, the inverse function takes a vector containing the matrix you want to invert and it return a vector of the result.
 In case of invalid matrix an empty vector is returned.

+NB: The mat_inv_32 folder inside the Matlab folder is the VS project that we used to create the .lib file.
+Its not necessary to keep it, but if you want to take a look at the code it is there.
-(These steps are for the (FP32 version + partial pivoting) version of the algorithm.
-To use the other versions you also need to create the .lib and .h files and change the Matlab code to utilize the new library and headers files)
+NB: These steps are for the (FP32 version + partial pivoting) version of the algorithm.
+To use the other versions you also need to create the .lib and .h files and change the Matlab code to utilize the new library and headers files.

 ## Benchmarks